 Do I need strong hands?

 No, you do not need strong hands.
-With Thai Yoga Massage as our main modality, we teach you not only the proper body mechanics when you are using your hands, but many different techniques to use other parts of your body to avoid hand injury and overuse.
-See also our Thai Massage Courses.
+We teach you not only the proper body mechanics when you are using your hands, but many different techniques to use other parts of your body to avoid hand injury and overuse.

 Do I have to get naked?